Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 # Overview

-This repository provides a **fully reproducible implementation** of Louis Bachelier's pioneering 1900 doctoral thesis, *Théorie de la Spéculation*, widely recognized as the birth of **modern quantitative finance**.
+This repository provides a **fully reproducible implementation** of Louis Bachelier's seminal 1900 doctoral thesis,

+> **Théorie de la Spéculation**

+widely recognized as the **foundation of modern quantitative finance**.
-Developed by **Alpha Stochastic Research (ASR)**, this project bridges historical financial mathematics with modern computational methods through rigorous numerical experiments, mathematical derivations, Monte Carlo simulations, and reproducible Python implementations.

-The repository also includes a corrected and fully compilable **LaTeX edition** of the original paper.
+Developed by **Alpha Stochastic Research (ASR)**, this project reproduces the principal mathematical results of Bachelier's work using modern computational methods.
+It includes numerical simulations, theoretical verification, Python implementations, publication-quality figures, and a corrected LaTeX edition of the original manuscript.

+The objective is to preserve one of the most influential contributions to financial mathematics while promoting **open science**, **reproducible research**, and **quantitative education**.

 ---